privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 The dice method ensures that you're generating the passphrase in a completely offline way.
 Alternatively, you can use your password manager's password generator, as most of them have the option to generate diceware passphrases in addition to regular passwords.

-We recommend using [EFF's large wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) to generate your diceware passphrases, as it offers the exact same security as the original list, while containing words that are easier to memorize. ==When using this list, your passphrase should contain at least seven words separated by spaces.==
+We recommend using [EFF's large wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) to generate your diceware passphrases, as it offers the exact same security as the original list, while containing words that are easier to memorize.
+There are also other wordlists that cater to different languages, if you do not want your passphrase to be in English.

 Each word in the aforementioned list results in ~12.9 bits of entropy.
 A seven word passphrase generated from it has ~90.47 bits of entropy.
 This means that even if your adversary is capable of 1,000,000,000,000 guesses per second, it would still take them millions of years to guess your passphrase.
 That is the case even if the following things are true: